|

 For an overview of both coefficients and how they relate to eachother see:

-However, for most walls and objects no measured data will be found and the guidelines below can be used:
+However, for most walls and objects no measured data will be found and the basic guidelines below can be used (but all rooms are unique and require morde detailed considerations) :

 Q4.
 Why does the <= v7.1 convolver sometimes fail to read a WAV-file that I have created myself (full versions)?